 Even though suffering had a way of making Stephen so very beautiful.

-Then the peace was broken by a nightmare that laudanum could not keep out; Stephen had thrashed about, Jack helpless to do anything but keep a hold on him.
+The peace had been broken by a nightmare that laudanum could not keep out; Stephen had thrashed about, Jack helpless to do anything but keep a hold on him.
 Morning had found Stephen’s head cradled in Jack’s hands, his fingers wiping tears away, his eyes holding back his own tears to see his friend in such a state.
 Jack hadn’t left Stephen’s side once on that journey, and he’d spent all the time he could there from Gibralter to England.

 There wasn’t quite that intensity with this fever, if only because Stephen wasn’t in so nearly as bad a way as he had been, and Jack was certain he would recover; he hadn’t been back then.
 But there was echoes of it in that nearly white face, in his arms thrown carelessly over the blankets...Jack’s eyes traveled to Stephen’s hands.